All right, Obama's approaching 55 minutes on this speech.

 I keep trying to avoid any more Obama sound bites.

-Maybe I just ought to flood with sound bites to make the libs tired of him, like Bill Maher's already got tired of it.
+Maybe I just ought to flood with soundbites to make the libs tired of him, like Bill Maher has already got tired of him.

-Let me also uh address a illegitimate concern that's being put forward by those who are claiming that a public option is somehow a Trojan horse for a single payer system.
+Let me also address an illegitimate concern that's being put forward by those who are claiming that a public option is somehow a Trojan horse for a single-payer system.

-There are countries where a single payer system works pretty well.
+Now, I'll be honest, there are countries where a single-payer system works pretty well.

 Name one.